Calling all mystery lovers!

 Mystery book list for all ages!
 Whether or not you’re planning to see Murder on the Orient Express this month, you likely have a mystery fan in the house.
 What can they read when they’ve exhausted the library’s stash of Boxcar Children, Trixie Belden, Nancy Drew, and Hardy Boys?

 We’re putting these lists in one post because, honestly, “reading level” lines get very fuzzy with mysteries.
 Age ranges are only a suggestion.
 Voracious readers will likely read up; slower readers may want to ponder an easier title as they figure out clues.

-Per usual, titles are linked to RR reviews where applicable; see below for a printable list.
+Per usual, titles are linked to RR reviews where applicable.
 As always, we recommend reading reviews to determine appropriateness for your family!

 The Elementary list targets elementary school-aged kids (~ages 6-10) who read independently, but aren’t quite ready for more complex fare.
 Most strong readers will age up easily into the Tween list, but do read reviews first if your child is on the younger side.

 - J. J. Tully: The Trouble with Chickens by Doreen Cronin

 - McBroom Series by Sid Fleischman

 - Nick and Tesla’s High-Voltage Danger Lab (series) by Bob Plugfelder and Steve Hocksmith.

 - The Chicken Squad (series) by Doreen Cronin (even younger than the J.J.
 Tully books)

 - The Great Cake Mystery: Precious Ramotswe’s First Case by Alexander McCall Smith (ages 6-10)